SilkePilon/JotiHunt/readme.md

 - **API testing**: Run tests on all API endpoints to ensure proper functionality.
 - **Performance monitoring**: Track response times for both Jotihunt API and our own API endpoints.
 - **AI-generated plans**: Generate plans for solving hints and assignments using AI.
+- **Live leaderboard**: View the positions of competing groups by points.

 ## Table of Contents